Facely1er/cybercorrect-complete-privacy/README.md

 **Built with ❤️ for privacy and security professionals worldwide**

-*PrivacyCorrect™ - Making compliance accessible, efficient, and collaborative*
+*CyberCorrect Privacy Platform™ - Making compliance accessible, efficient, and collaborative*